2015 Village Award Winner David Rothenberg

 David Rothenberg has lived in the Village for over 50 years.
 He began his career as a producer and publicist for many memorable productions on and off Broadway at many Village theaters, including The Public Theatre, the Actor’s Playhouse, and the Astor Place Theater.
 He worked on such plays and musicals as the original Hair, John Gielgud’s The School for Scandal, the original The Boys in the Band, Blue Man Group, and Richard Burton’s Hamlet.

 In 1966 he read a script that would change the lives of thousands of people.
 The script for a play called “Fortune and Men’s Eyes” was written by a formerly incarcerated playwright named John Herbert.
 David says, “I read it in one sitting and was devastated.
 I wrote to Herbert right away and told him the play gave me the feeling of being trapped in a pit full of cobras.”
 Driven by his own deep sense of this play’s importance to the world in revealing the realities of the prison system and its horrors, David decided to take an enormous risk and put his own savings into producing this controversial play.
-The play opened in 1967 in the small Greenwich Village theater, the Actors’ Playhouse.
+The play opened on February 23, 1967 in the small Greenwich Village theater, the Actors’ Playhouse.

 A few weeks after the opening, David began inviting the audience to stay after the play for a talk-back session with the actors.
 At one point during these sessions, a woman in the audience questioned whether the play exaggerated the brutality of life in prison.
 In that moment, someone who had spent 20 years in prison, who was also in the audience, set her straight – affirming that the play was a perfect characterization of his experiences in prison.
 Over time, the talk-back sessions became even more significant and started gaining the attention of groups interested in the topic.
 One day, they were invited to appear on the David Susskind talk show, and David Rothenberg spoke about his intention to create The Fortune Society to advocate for people impacted by the criminal justice system.
 The next day, David Rothenberg’s Broadway office had a huge line of over 200 formerly incarcerated people asking for his help.